 Consider consulting with an online mental healthcare professional for more information.

-For a more holistic approach to maintaining emotional balance, consider also learning about the benefits of yoga and meditation and how to release the innate healing power of your mind.
+For a more holistic approach to maintaining emotional balance, consider also learning about the benefits of yoga and contemplative meditation and how to release the innate healing power of your heart-mind connection.

 Emergency 24-Hour Suicide Hotline